 The agency culture was also a highlight for me.
 We’re a group of creative and dedicated marketers who shine in our open-minded and collaborative office.
 Plus, dogs in the office is a definite bonus.

 To this day, I’m still excited about working with DOM.
 Yes, I enjoy coming to work in the morning; it really is a thing.

 Our mission as a company includes a lot of growth, and the idea of growth applies not only to our clients but also to our team and our communities.
 I’ve moved from a Search Marketing Associate to Director of Operations.
-There’s been a lot that’s gone into that transition, but I’ve also been given the ability to explore my career strengths and the opportunity to use those strengths to best support our growing agency.
+There’s been a lot that’s gone into that transition, but I’ve also been given the ability to explore my career strengths and the opportunity to use those strengths to best support our growing online marketing agency.